Shopify/polaris/UNRELEASED.md

 ### Bug fixes

 - Fixed an issue where the JavaScript breakpoints incorrectly set the navigation bar collapsed breakpoint ([#1475](https://github.com/Shopify/polaris-react/pull/1475))
+- Added a border to `Toast` messages to make them more visible in Windows high contrast mode ([#1469](https://github.com/Shopify/polaris-react/pull/1469))

 ### Documentation